 - feeling like you’re choking

 use your usual techniques to get your breathing under control.
 If these don’t work as quickly as they usually would, call 999 for help.
-A lot of routine activity has been paused, but the NHS is still there to look after you, and it’s important to get the help you need for your lung condition.
+The NHS is still there to look after you, and it’s important to get the help you need for your lung condition.

 If you are more breathless than usual and recognise the signs of a flare-up of your symptoms, follow your flare-up plan if you have one.
 You’ll start with breathing control exercises.
 You may have learned them at pulmonary rehabilitation if you’ve been on a course.
 If you don’t have a plan or haven’t attended PR, try using your reliever inhaler more (if you have been prescribed one) and take a look at our advice about breathlessness, including ways to control your breathing.
 If that doesn’t help after a few hours, tell your GP or call 111.